istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 This should stop Istio from restarting Envoy and disconnecting TCP connections.

-## Multiple host gateway with SSL
+## Multiple host gateway with SSL requirement

-When configuration of a TLS ingress gateway for multiple hosts is deployed, be sure to have unique port name has bellow:
+To configure the ingress gateway with TLS correctly for you to deploy multiple hosts, you must configure a unique port name with the following command:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -f -